cmortiz/python-ecology-lesson/_episodes/00-short-introduction-to-Python.md

----
-title: Short Introduction to Programming in Python
+--- title: Short Introduction to Programming in Python teaching: 0 exercises: 0
-teaching: 0
-exercises: 0
+questions:
+  - What is Python?
+What can I do with it?
 objectives:
   - "Describe the advantages of using programming vs. completing repetitive tasks by hand."
   - "Define the following data types in Python: strings, integers, and floats."
   - "Perform mathematical operations in Python using basic operators."
-  - "Define the following as it relates to Python: lists, tuples, and dictionaries."
+  - "Define the following as it relates to Python: lists, tuples, and dictionaries." ---
----

 # The Basics of Python